Tired of the same old white backdrop photos? A colorful background can make your photos pop, and save them from looking dull.

 You can remove any tape in Photoshop.
 And if your background is blurry, you don’t have to worry about the tape.

 If you’re not interested in using tape, you can hang the flowers on strings.
-Make sure the strings match the colour of the wall to make it seem like your flowers are floating.
+Make sure the strings match the color of the wall to make it seem like your flowers are floating.

 Or you can show off your DIY work using simple brown strings.
 For portraits, either approach will work.
 And for a bridal shower photoshoot, flowers would look very lovely indeed.